joemoose/dungeoneers.d20/docs/combat.md

 ### Blast

-Attacks with the *blast* quality affect all targets in a zone, rolling damage separately for each affected combatant.
+Attacks with the blast quality affect all targets in a zone, rolling damage separately for each combatant affected.
 Blast refers to anything from fireballs and massive sweeping onslaughts to swarms of tiny creatures.
 If unsure how many targets can be affected in the zone, roll the weapon’s damage die for the number of targets affected.

 ## Defending